alibinsarwar/chat-system/README.md

 # Laravel Chat System

 A chat system package for Laravel that enables users to chat with each other using Pusher PHP server.
+This Package provide you Echosystem ( Event , Controller , Migrations , Models , Views ) which enable your application to start conversatation between two users.

 <div align="center">